GrejSegura/ml-solver/README.md

 ### Part 3 - For Production: Create API / Prototype Application
 1. Create Data Pipeline
-2. Create API using Flask/FastAPI or deploy to any cloud framework
+2. Create API using Flask/FastAPI in on-premises setup or deploy to any cloud framework
 3. Deploy using Docker
 4. Optional: Create Prototype using Streamlit